oguzhanozfe/prolog/README.md

 # prolog
-F,nding who is guilty with clues using prolog
+Finding who is guilty with clues using prolog